 I’ve considered planting the top too.

-When we head up to Vermont, I’m hoping to find cool rusty things like these wrought iron gates and settee.
+As we thrift around, I’m hoping to find cool rusty things like these wrought iron gates and settee.

 Wouldn’t they look great in my cottage gardens?

 Hopefully, I’ll find some cool stuff when we head up there.

 Next up is my good friend Kim from Shiplap and Shells.
 I love to see how she uses her vintage finds in the garden too!

 Now Let’s See What the Gals Found This Month